 Support systems are necessary to help improve instruction at the school level.
-To improve instructional practice continuously, teachers and schools need to be able to analyze specific challenges they face in classroom teaching, have access to information on best practices to address these challenges, and receive specific external support tailored to their needs.
+In order to constantly improve instructional practice, teachers and schools need to be able to analyze specific challenges they face in classroom teaching, have access to information on best practices to address these challenges, and receive specific external support tailored to their needs.

-SABER-Teachers considers three policy levers school systems can use to reach this goal: (1) availability of opportunities for teacher professional development; (2) teacher professional development activities that are collaborative and focused on instructional improvement; (3) assignment of teacher professional development based on perceived needs.
+SABER-Teachers considers three policy levers school systems can use to reach this goal: (1) availability of opportunities for teacher professional development; (2) teacher professional development activities that are collaborative and focused on instructional improvement; and (3) making sure teacher professional development is assigned based on perceived needs.

-- (1) In Côte d'Ivoire, teachers are not required to participate in professional development activities (Figure 8).
-National authorities are responsible for teacher development when it occurs, and teachers are not required to pay for the costs of professional development activities.
-Given that professional development is not required, it is unclear to what extent teachers benefit from the available opportunities for additional training. - (2) Teacher professional development in Côte d'Ivoire includes teacher observation visits to schools, participation in teacher networks, and mentoring as part of an official school arrangement, all activities that may improve teacher effectiveness.
-Research suggests that the most effective teacher professional development collaborative is and provides opportunities for the in-school analysis of instructional practice, as opposed to being limited to one-time workshops or conferences.
-For instance, effective teacher development activities may include observation visits to other schools, participation in teacher networks, or participation in school networks. - (3) Teacher professional development is formally assigned based on perceived needs.
-Assigning professional development to teachers when they score low on performance evaluations can be one way of improving instructional practice.
-In that way, teacher professional development can be targeted to the needs of specific teachers, rather than being deployed to all teachers regardless of their needs.
+(1) In Guinea Bissau, teachers are required to participate in 20 days of professional development each year (Figure 8).
+This is on par with many high-performing education systems such as Singapore and Shanghai.
+Sub-national and local government authorities are responsible for teacher development, and teachers are not required to pay for the costs of professional development.

+(2) It is unclear what professional development activities in Guinea Bissau actually include.
+Research suggests that effective teacher professional development is collaborative and provides opportunities for the in-school analysis of instructional practice, as opposed to being limited to one-time workshops or conferences.
+For instance, teacher development activities may include observation visits to other schools, participation in teacher networks, or participation in school networks.

+(3) Teacher professional development is formally assigned based on perceived needs.
+Assigning professional development to teachers when they score low on performance evaluations is one way of potentially improving instructional practice.
+Teacher professional development can be targeted to meet the needs of specific teachers.